AlignedSoftware/S3BackupPurge/README.md

 ```

 Note also that the script works recursively on the bucket directory structure
-and will tree liked-name series in sub-directories in the same manner.
+and will treat liked-name series in sub-directories in the same manner.
 This allows
 files to be moved about in different sub-directories without ill effect.

 ## Files Impacted and Files Ignored